-This is the first compliance report prepared by ELA on behalf of the approval holders determining the compliance of the conditions set out by the Minister.
-The first annual reporting was due 19 April 2024 (i.e. at the end of the 12-month period following the date of this approval).
+This is the second compliance report prepared by ELA on behalf of the approval holders determining the compliance of the conditions set out by the Minister.
+The second annual reporting is due 19 April 2025 (i.e. at the end of the 12-month period following the date of this approval).
 The following sections outline compliance relevant to each condition and additional information relevant to the action.